 It is expected that the auditors will comment on the areas that they have tested and reviewed for the managing agents to take the appropriate action.
 This document is not concerned with self-certification by coverholders or audit co-ordination; these will be addressed by separate initiatives; however, it is hoped that the production of this document will assist with these.

-Change in approach:
+The approach:

-The scope has been completely re-written to ensure that auditors are able to focus on issues relevant to a coverholder, to allow them more flexibility in how an audit is undertaken.
+The scope has been written to ensure that auditors are able to focus on issues relevant to a coverholder, to allow them more flexibility in how an audit is undertaken.
 The format has moved away from a prescriptive and lengthy question set to a ‘Risk / Control / Conclusion’ format.

 The scope contained herein states those risks posed to Insurers or policyholders.
 Auditors are expected to respond to these risks in two ways: